karoloortiz/Delphi_MySQL_Library/README.md

 - control MySQL as Process
 - ini manipulator
 - principal MySQL CLI utilities
-- Microsoft Visual C++ Redistributable intall checker
+- Microsoft Visual C++ Redistributable install checker
 - useful queries

 IF YOU USE FIREDAC, YOU NEED THE MYSQL DLLS AVALIABLES IN THIS REPO OR YOU CAN DIRECTLY DOWNLOAD THEM FROM MYSQL.